-*Note: A traditional tarte flambee calls for Fromage Blanc, However, it is notoriously hard to find this cheese!
+*Note: A traditional tarte flambee calls for Fromage Blanc, However, it is notoriously hard to find this cheese in the USA!
 If you can’t find it (which, I couldn’t), substitute it for ¾ cup room temperature cream cheese and ¾ cup buttermilk blended together.

 This is just a general run down, for the full details, please scroll down to the recipe card below.